 For the RowDefRange argument, type B18:B54.
-This not only covers the Row Definitions for the main body of the report but includes the Leftover section as well.
+This covers the Row Definitions for the main body of the report.
+Notice each group is separated by at least one row.
+This is required for the categories to be populated separately.
+This section also includes the Leftover section as well.
 This leftover section is special, since it will show any records that did not populate in one of the sections above.
 This helps ensure you are not missing any data in the report.

 For the ColDefRange argument, simply input 2:2, since the Column Definitions are already setup in row 2 for this report.

 Step 9: The detail rows of a Variable report are typically formatted using the Formatting Range.
 Initially, use the first row of the first section to set the formatting.
 Leave the FormatRange argument blank.

 With the report pulled, see how data was inserted into each of its sections, and each section expanded to fit the data.
 You can even see how the Leftover section works.
 Try changing the cell B19 from Beverages to BeveragesSkip.
 When you pull again, that section's records will move to the bottom.
 Go ahead and change B19 back to Beverages and re-pull.
 The data will return to the correct section.

 Step 10: Once you have pulled the report, adjust the formatting.
 You can select the top row (row 19) and change the format in one of the columns.
 Make Product Name bold, as it is below.

 You can see that all the rows below Chai in the Product Name column are bold like the first row.
 If you scroll further down the report, the other sections will have the bold format as well.